Nebula-Softworks/Nebula-Icon-Library/README.md

   Champagne Renamed to glass-liquid
   Cigaratte Renamed to cig (and variations)
   Gender-Intersex renamed to gender-intermix
+  Pinterest-Logo renamed to pintrest-logo (yes this is stupid ik, but yea)
+  Wine Renamed to glass-liquid-2
+  Whatsapp-Logo Renamed to wa-logo
 - Material Symbols | COMING SOON
 ### More Icons will be coming soon